millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/xtraRunBootstrap.md

 # Instructions to run the bootstrap.sh script manually

-Updated: August 16, 2017
+Updated: March 9, 2018

 ## Introduction

 The New Data Lake journey provides instructions in [Lab 100 Start Here](LabGuide100StartHere.md) that specify a bootstrap.sh script to use when the BDCS-CE instance is provisioned.
 This bootstrap.sh does a number of key configuration steps for the journey, including populated the needed Zeppelin notebooks.

-For a variety of reasons (which in 17.3 includes bug 25995652), the bootstrap.sh script might not end up being run correctly.
-This document provides instructions on how to do this manually.
+While we recommend you follow the Lab100 instructions, this document provides instructions on how to do run the bootstrap script manually.

 # Steps

-## Open up network Access to your BDCS-CE instance for SSH
+## Open up network Access to your BDCS-CE instance for SSH (OCI-Classic)

 Our first step is to enable network access to our BDCS-CE server via the SSH protocol.
 You will do this from the BDCS-CE Service Console.
-Here are the steps:
+Here are the steps (these steps are for OCI-Classic.
+For OCI, SSH ports should already be open by default):

  + From the BDCS-CE Service Console, navigate to Access Rules for your BDCS-CE instance.